matthewfest/cse017-quiz5-matthewfest/README.md

 Consider the Depth First Search graph algorithm versus the Breadth First Search algorithm.
 They are very similar, except one uses a stack and the other uses a queue.
 How does the choice of datastructure in the affect the execution of the respective algorithms?

+Breadth First Search uses a queue, while Depth First Search uses a stack.
+The type of datastructure used will determine what order the search takes place in because Queues are LIFO and Stacks are FIFO.

 ## Question 2

 What is the difference between a tree and a graph?

 ## Question 3

 In the circular queue datastructure we have `front` and `back` variables.
 What is their purpose?
 Why do we design the queue this way?

 ## Question 4